rsokl/Learning_Python/docs/_sources/Module4_OOP/Methods.md.txt

 **Important!**

-When you call an instance method (e.g. `func`) from an instance object (e.g. `inst`), Python automatically passes that instance object as the first argument, in addition to any other arguments that were passd in by the user.
+When you call an instance method (e.g. `func`) from an instance object (e.g. `inst`), Python automatically passes that instance object as the first argument, in addition to any other arguments that were passed in by the user.

 </div>